trussworks/truss-interview/CSV_README.md

 You can assume that the sample data we provide will contain all date and time format variants you will need to handle.

+Note: Any type of line endings are permissible in the output.